 - Managing PPP contracts through the delivery, operation and handback phases.

 Intended learning outcomes

 A student who has successfully completed this subject will:

 - Have an advanced and integrated understanding of means of private-sector involvement in the procurement of public-sector infrastructure projects

 - Have enhanced their expert and specialised cognitive and technical skills required to manage and advise upon procurement in the construction industry

-- Be familiar with, be able to critically reflect on, and be confident in working across, the interaction between the policy, technical, commercial and legal aspects of construction procurement
+- Be familiar with, be able to critically reflect on, and be confident in working across, the interaction between the policy, technical, commercial and legal aspects of PPP procurement

-- Be able to demonstrate the research and communication skills required to independently investigate, examine and analyse existing and emerging legal issues relating to procurement of public-sector infrastructure projects.
+- Be able to demonstrate the research and communication skills required to independently investigate, examine and analyse existing and emerging legal issues relating to procurement of privately financed infrastructure projects.